 —from Rattle #26, Winter 2006

 Michael Hettich: “I don’t remember how old I was when my father sat me down beside him on the living room couch to read to me from his favorite poets, but I do know that I was young enough to understand very little of what the poems meant, and that their meaning didn’t really matter at all.
 My father seemed another person when he intoned these poems, and yet he seemed exactly himself.
-And I felt very close to him then and very much myself: happy and pregnant with vivid possibilities.” (website)
+And I felt very close to him then and very much myself: happy and pregnant with vivid possibilities.” (web)